If the strict

 Content-Security-Policy (CSP) mode is enabled, it disables the following browser features by default:

 <script></script>, or DOM event attributes, such as

 onclick, are blocked.
-All script code must reside in separate files that are served from a white-listed domain.
+All script code must live in separate files that are served from a safe-listed domain.

 eval()and string arguments for both

-eval() calls for its templates to work internally.
-Thus, Kendo UI for jQuery does not currently support the strict CSP mode.
+eval() calls for their templates to work internally.
+Thus, in these previous versions, Kendo UI for jQuery does not support the strict CSP mode.

-If CSP is enabled for a Kendo UI application, you have to add at least the
+If CSP is enabled for a Kendo UI application, you have to add the

 unsafe-eval keyword as a part of the

 meta tag that is used for enabling the CSP mode.